BradyBorker/Odin-Kittens/README.md

 ## Project: [Kittens API](https://www.theodinproject.com/lessons/ruby-on-rails-kittens-api)

 ### Goals
-- Understand how APIs are configured using RESTful routings using `respond_to`
+- Understand how APIs are configured using RESTful routings with `respond_to`
 ```
 respond_to do |format|
     format.html